PythonLimited/MAC_changer/README.md

 # MAC_changer
-Change your mac adress (for Samsung ohone
+Change your mac adress (for Samsung only)